biostar-dev/g-sdk/docs/_apis/connect.md

 ## Overview

 The Connect API is for managing the connections between the device gateway and BioStar devices.
-There are two connection modes according to the direction of the connection.
+There are two modes according to the direction of the connection.

-### Connection Mode
+### Connection mode

 ```protobuf
 enum ConnectionMode {